estebanmunchjones2019/burger-builder-Redux-Thunk-classes/README.md

 ## General info

-This project was coded to practice best React practices and patterns.
-Redux was used to manage state and the react-thunk npm package was used to perform asynchronous tasks.
+This project was coded to learn best React practices and patterns.
+[Redux](https://github.com/facebook/react) was used to manage state and the [redux-thunk](https://github.com/reduxjs/redux-thunk) was used to perform asynchronous tasks.